PersiaML/tutorials/src/training-context/index.md

 ## PERSIA Training Context Complete Example

-Here is an complete example for the usage of PERSIA training context.
+Here is a complete example for the usage of PERSIA training context.

 ```python
 import os